-Fig 3-11 shows displacement receiving sensitivities of a 150 kHz sensor obtained as described above for the R and T curves and using FFT windows W7, W6, W5, and W2.
-The windowed time signal was already shown in Fig. 2-7.
-It exhibits reverberations that were initiated by a short main pulse.
-The peak sensitivity for the short pulse is that shown in red in Fig. 3-11.
-The peak sensitivity shown in brown and blue are from the lower amplitude reverberations.
+Fig. 2-8 and Fig. 2-9 (page 5) show data from a 150 kHz sensor using FFT windows W7, W6, W5, and W2.
+Fig. 2-8 shows the time-series signals that exhibits reverberations initiated by the main pulse.
+The peak sensitivity for the main pulse is that shown in red in Fig. 2-9.
+The peak sensitivities shown in brown and blue stem from the lower amplitude reverberations.

-Fig. 3-12 shows the differences in Rd sensitivities when using different transmitters (A and B) and different windows (W2 and W7).
+Fig. 3-6 shows the differences in displacement receiving sensitivity, when using different transmitters (A and B) and different windows (W5 to W7).
 With W7 we see differences of up to 4 dB in the interesting range of 50 to 300 kHz.
-With W2 we see only one substantial difference at the strong resonance dip, where the difference is not disturbing.
+With W5 we see only one substantial difference at the strong resonance dip, outside of the interesting frequency range 50 to 500 kHz.